 These are unusual prints.
 When you see them in person, it’s obvious immediately.
 They are shiny.
 Like silver-leaf shiny.
 They shimmer.
 When you reach out to touch one, they suddenly reflect the color of your own hand.
 When the sunlight streaming through the skylights here at the studio is interrupted by a passing cloud, the change is startling.
 Words fail, so here’s a video:

 How’s that possible?
-Well, because these prints are made over aluminum leaf.
+Well, because The Wanderer prints are made over aluminum leaf.
 The entire image area of each piece is covered with aluminum leaf by hand before they are printed with an archival, black-ink only digital image.
 Aluminum leaf is great because it doesn’t tarnish rapidly like genuine silver leaf would.
 And we use a black-ink-only printing process because we’re a little bit Amish like that.

 The images in the prints were generated while working on one drawing over a period of about a year.
 Each “state” is a kind of snapshot of this one drawing at a point in time.
 As time progresses, the drawing gets darker.
 So the progression through the five prints is a progression into a twilight of sorts.
 To nudge that idea a little further, two of the prints contain additional touches of gold leaf.
 State 3 has flecks of gold that roughly correspond to the position of stars in the night sky surrounding the constellation Ophiuchus, or the serpent bearer.
-The last print in the suite, State 5, is accented with a thin crescent of gold– a waning crescent moon.
+The last of the Wanderer prints, State 5, is accented with a thin crescent of gold– a waning crescent moon.

 The aluminum-leafed image area of each print measures 6″ by 8″ and the outside dimensions of the paper are 8″ by 10″.
 It’s the perfect size for looking at up close.
 Each state is part of a very limited edition of fifteen prints.
 The nature of the hand-applied aluminum leaf means that there are small differences between each of the 15 prints of any given edition.
 I think you’ll find that these imperfections are lovely and add value.